Home

 When, as expected, the state legislators declared Lester Maddox the winner some weeks later, CBS newsman Harry Reasoner quipped that the Georgia House of Representatives had once again made an honest man of Walter Cronkite.

 The Votomatic system was reasonably successful and adopted in many jurisdictions, but after it featured in scandals over alleged vote rigging in California in 1969, IBM decided that the election business would be an endless source of problems and sold the division to a group of management employees.
-There have been many well-documented complaints about problems with punch card voting systems since then, but these have never had the high visibility they had in Florida in 2000 and have been largely ignored in the national press.
+There have been many well-documented complaints about problems with punch card voting systems since then, but these never had high visibility and were mostly ignored in the national press until the problems in Florida uring the 2000 presidential election.